 IT teams are responsible for finding, implementing and ensuring technologies are adopted by their organization.
 But technology decisions are no longer solely under the jurisdiction of that team or the CTO.
 Today, CFOs are responsible for evaluating technology purchases and assessing a return on investment.
 Whether that’s calculated through employee productivity increases or financial savings by eliminating outdated software or needing one less employee to sit at a help desk, the CFO needs to determine whether it’s worth the investment.

 Over the past few months we’ve been traveling the US to share our vision for the cloud and mobile enterprise with the attendees of our Identity & Mobility Forums.
 We hit up Chicago’s City Winery in May, welcoming IT leaders to discuss their various cloud and mobile strategies over some wine (or, in my case, the healthy selection of Illinois craft beer).
-Then it was off to The Standard High Line in New York City to hear from CIOs about how they’re securely connecting their employees, customers and partners and freeing up IT to be more creative while networking in the Standard Biergarten.

 Cloud and mobile: perhaps the two biggest buzzwords of today’s enterprise lexicon.
 And while it’s true these terms are used in almost every article about business technology today, it’s not without good reason.
 IT leaders know that having a solid understanding of and strategy for implementing cloud and mobile technology extends well beyond watercooler conversations at the next big conference – it can be an important driver for business growth.